aria_pack

 Options

-The following variables can be set while passed as commandline options to aria_pack, or set in the [ariapack] section in your my.cnf file.
+The following variables can be set as command line options to aria_pack, or set in the [ariapack] section in your my.cnf file:

 Option